pioneers/forseti2/README.md

 ## to deploy a driver station: `

-wget https://raw.githubusercontent.com/karthik-shanmugam/forseti2/2016/driver_station.sh; chmod +x driver_station.sh; ./driver_station`
+wget https://raw.githubusercontent.com/karthik-shanmugam/forseti2/2016/driver_station.sh; chmod +x driver_station.sh; sudo ./driver_station.sh`

 forseti2 (named after the Norse god of justice) is the field control software for the Pioneers in Engineering 2014 Robotics Competition.